FaisonZ/Bson/notes/post-thoughts.md

 That was a fun solid day of effort there.

 Well it turns out a friend of mine already has a book binding system and does it way better than me.
-So now I'll just pay him to print and bind books for me.
+So now I'll just pay him to print and bind books for me instead.

 But he has a problem: The software he uses doesn't let him adjust margins for the book.
 So in some books, he'll have a lot of wasted space around the text,